-With a wide range of size options and two different styles to choose from, the Chemex can satisfy just about any appetite.
+With a wide range of size options and two different styles to choose from (the all-glass Chemex Handblown vs. the Chemex Classic series) the Chemex can satisfy just about any appetite.

 Handled properly, the coffee it makes is smooth yet full of flavor.
-The Chemex does take some practice to get used to, but its coffee making abilities are a match for even the best pour over pros.
+YES – it does take some practice to get used to, but its coffee making abilities are a match for even the best pour over pros.

 Things to Consider Before Buying a Drip Pot Like The Chemex